Faria-Anjum/onlinesimrobi/README.md

-# Automation test using Playwright-pytest for onlime sim purchase
+# Automation test using Playwright-pytest for online sim purchase
 ### Navigates to https://onlinesim.robi.com.bd/robi and automates the process of purchasing a prepaid sim through home delivery

 Requires installation of: